-Then……my aunt who I was very close to passed away from skin cancer at a young age (mid-forties) and I went into high gear about my skin.
+Then……my aunt who I was very close to passed away from skin cancer.
+She was young, and had young children.
+It was devastating.
+I went into high gear about my skin.

 Instead of every year I went every six months, I checked my own skin regularly, I wore sunscreen especially on my face like Olay Complete All-Day Moisturizer SPF 15 daily, and I vowed to become the mom under the hat (or umbrella when we went to the beach) from that day on.

 Of course, a lot of damage had already been done after years and years of neglecting to use sunscreen in the past and once I started checking myself regularly I had to have a spot on my nose frozen off that looked like it might turn into something bad, as well as a spot of basal cell melanoma on the top of my head.
 That was scary, but I was glad I caught it early enough to prevent it from getting any worse.